dspinellis/cscout/README.md

 * To see CScout in action run `make example`.

 Under FreeBSD use `gmake` rather than `make`.

 ## Contributing
+* You can contribute to any of the [open issues](https://github.com/dspinellis/cscout/issues) or you can open a new one describing what you want to di.
 * For small-scale improvements and fixes simply submit a GitHub pull request.
 Each pull request should cover only a single feature or bug fix.
 The changed code should follow the code style of the rest of the program.